myroms/roms/ESM/Readme.md

 is supplied to move (**`-move`** option) **WRF** objects, libraries, and executables to the User's Project sub-directory **`./Build_wrf`** to facilitate running **WRF** as an atmospheric component in an **ESMF/NUOPC** coupling system and keep all the configurations in the same place.
+To run **WRF**, we need an increasing number of formatted and unformatted input data files that need to be located annoyingly in the Project directory.
+We use the **wrf_links.csh** or **wrf_links.sh** to create the links to those files from the source code root directory.

 For example, use the following command to compile and link **WRF**: